juselius/inf-3910-5/intro.md

 - A bullet point
 - Another convincing argument
-- These slides have been generated with _cicero.xyz_ and `reveal.js`
+- These slides have been generated with _https://cicero.xyz_ and `reveal.js`

 ---